jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 ## Trusted peer
 This setup will require a [Bitcoin Core full node](https://bitcoin.org/en/full-node) which you trust, ie a secure desktop computer (ideally running Linux, etc) and available 24/7.
 Can also be a close friend you trust not to spy on your transactions or make stupid configuration errors.
 Although it is possible to host the full node on a remote server (ie Digital Ocean), this will undermine the trustlessness we are trying to achieve here, so it is not recommended.
 You will also run a Tor proxy on the system allowing your mobile to connect securely to the server.

-1. Install and [configure Tor](https://www.torproject.org/docs/installguide.html.en) and ensure it is properly routing traffic over the Tor network.
+1. Install and [configure Tor](https://www.torproject.org/docs/installguide.html.en), then ensure it is properly routing traffic over the Tor network.
 2. [Install Bitcoin Core](https://bitcoin.org/en/download).
 The wallet can be disabled, you only need `bitcoind`.
 3. [Configure Bitcoin Core to run as a Tor hidden service](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md).
 4. Use the Tor hidden service as the "Trusted peer" as shown in the Android Bitcoin Wallet screen shots below.